Übersetzung durch Neil Mussett

 2. there is such a close connection between the assigned task and a task to be carried out by the judge that it is not expedient for them to be dealt with separately.

-(2) The senior judicial officer may submit tasks which have been assigned to him/her to the judge if the application of foreign law can be considered.
+(2) The senior judicial officer may submit tasks which have been assigned to him or her to the judge if the application of foreign law can be considered.

-(3) The cases which have been submitted shall be dealt with by the judge insofar as he/she considers it to be necessary.
-He/she may return the cases to the senior judicial officer.
-If the judge returns a case to the senior judicial officer, the latter shall be bound by a legal view stated by the judge.
+(3) The cases which have been submitted are dealt with by the judge insofar as he or she considers it to be necessary.
+He or she may return the cases to the senior judicial officer.
+If the judge returns a case to the senior judicial officer, the latter is bound by a legal view stated by the judge.

 Section 6